Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 ![Crisis Comms Architecture diagram](/images/Crisis-Comms-Architecture-Node-RED.png)

-1. User visits a Node-RED website with the COVID-19 chatbot and asks a question via Voice
+1. User visits a voice enabled Node-RED website with the COVID-19 chatbot and asks a question
 2. Node-RED records the speech wav file and calls the Watson Speech to Text service hosted in IBM Cloud
 3. Watson Speech to Text uses ML to decode the user's speech
 4. Watson Speech to Text replies with a transcript of the COVID-19 question and Node-RED calls Watson Assistant service hosted in IBM Cloud